An Extended ADMM for 3-Block Nonconvex Nonseparable Problems with Applications: Convergence analysis

-When the convex part $\Psi \equiv 0$ in (\ref{equ:opt}), (\ref{equ:opt}) degrades to a two-block nonconvex optimization problem.
-And ADMM (\ref{equ:admmscheme}) also becomes the classic two-block ADMM algorithm with $Z$ being updated only once in each iteration.
-One may still want to apply the ADMM (\ref{equ:admmscheme}) with $Z$ being updated twice in each iteration, which means that (\ref{equ:admmscheme}) is applied with the update order of $X$ and $Y$ being swapped.
-A natural question is, is (\ref{equ:admmscheme}) still convergent with the update order of $X$ and $Y$ being swapped?
-The answer is yes, and we have the following proposition.
+At the end of this section, we discuss two scenarios in applications of ADMMn and the corresponding countermeasures.
+First, when $\Psi \equiv 0$, \eqref{equ:opt} degenerates into a 2-block nonconvex problem.
+At this time, ADMMn also becomes the classic 2-block ADMM algorithm.
+We may still want to apply ADMMn with $Z$ being updated twice at each iteration, which can be achieved by swapping the update order of $X$ and $Y$ in \eqref{equ:admmscheme1}-\eqref{equ:admmscheme5}.
+However, a natural question arises: is ADMMn still convergent with the update order of $X$ and $Y$ being swapped?
+The answer is yes.
+Here is the proposition.